Yuntaz/find_notes/README.md

 After testing all the prerequisites, you will be able to build.
 Open a GitShell terminal and run the following recipe.
 First, you will need to access the version that you need, in this case, onpremise.
+Master branch contains the whole project with the mayor release.
+If you need to cover a recent bug, use the dev branch.

 ```sh
 $ git clone -b onprem-release/12.1.0 https://github.com/microfocus-idol/find
 $ cd find/webapps
 $ mvn clean package -Pproduction -pl idol,hod -am
 ```
 It will take some minutes, and you will get a JAR to use.